gatsbyjs/gatsby/docs/docs/how-shadowing-works.md

 ## Summary

-Shadowing uses a predictable algorithm that leverages webpack to dynamically change module resolution based on a `gatsby-config` and a theme composition.
+Shadowing uses a predictable algorithm that leverages webpack to dynamically change module resolution based on a `gatsby-config` and theme composition.
 The last theme will take precedence in the shadowing algorithm, and the user's `src` directory is always take into account first.